SAP chief says business never been stronger

 SAP will report third-quarter results on Oct.
 20. "And I am looking forward to showing up for that," McDermott said.

 SAP shares turned positive after McDermott's remarks.
-The shares rose as much as 2 percent before falling back 0.8 percent by 1040, topping a 2 percent weaker German blue-chip index .GDAXI.
+The shares rose as much as 2 percent before falling back 0.8 percent by 1040, topping a 2 percent weaker German blue-chip index.

 McDermott declined to make any further comments as SAP is in the quiet period ahead of its third-quarter results, which are due to be published on Oct.
 20.